amb2893/CS386Project/Deliverables/Deliverable5.md

 ![Architecture](D-5-Pictures/architecture.png)

 Most of our applications are contained within the Gaming Workout Hub folder.
 Within this folder, we have a back-end folder, front end folder, and a media folder.
 Within the media folder, we contain any sounds that are used in the website.
 Within the front-end folder, we have a JavaScript folder and an HTML/CSS folder to build the website.
 Within the back-end folder, we just have a node folder for now, to launch the server and connect with the database, and store user data.
-All of these work together to build our web application but leaves plenty of opportunity to
+All of these work together to build our web application but leave plenty of opportunities to expand the functionality without causing issues with the existing functionality.

 # Class Diagrams
 ![classDiagram](D-5-Pictures/class_diagram.png)